droidecahedron/nrf54l15_die_temp/README.md

 > One thing you will note is that *"This function must be executed in the same execution priority as mpsl_low_priority_process."*
 >
 > So we will borrow the QDEC IRQ and trigger a SW interrupt at the correct priority to ensure safety around reentrancy and around then mpsl/softdevice will check NRF_TEMP.
 Please read the comments around all the IRQ work and defines.

+This branch also adds timing execution functions around the IRQ+Work item.

 From the manual page:
 > Operation